Hard Anodizing

 | Thermal Tolerance | Up to 80°C (continuous) | Up to 200°C (continuous) | +150% |

-When deciding on a finish for custom CNC machined parts, clients often ask how Hard Anodizing stacks up against alternatives.
+When deciding on a finish for custom CNC machined parts, clients often ask how Hard Anodizing stacks up against alternatives like anodizing vs electroplating.

 - Hard Chrome Plating: While hard chrome is also extremely hard (up to 70 HRC), it is an electroplated coating that sits on top of the base metal.
 This creates a risk of flaking or spalling under load.
 Hard Anodizing is an integral coating that cannot peel.
-Additionally, the environmental regulations surrounding hexavalent chromium (a carcinogen) make Hard Anodizing a far more environmentally responsible choice.
+Additionally, environmental concerns make Hard Anodizing a more sustainable and industrial compliance anodizing solution.

-- Electroless Nickel: This offers excellent corrosion resistance but lacks the hardness of anodized aluminum (typically 45-55 HRC).
-It is also significantly heavier and more expensive.
-For lightweight components, Hard Anodizing is the superior choice.
+- Electroless Nickel: This offers excellent corrosion resistance but lacks the hardness of anodized aluminum.
+It is also heavier and more expensive.
+For lightweight components, Hard Anodizing remains a high-performance coating solutions choice.

-At LAVA3DP , we understand that the success of a custom part lies in the details.
-Our integrated manufacturing workflow allows us to manage the entire lifecycle of your project—from initial CAD design and CNC machining to precision Hard Anodizing.
+At LAVA3DP, we understand that the success of a custom part lies in the details.
+As a trusted hard anodizing service provider and aluminum anodizing company, our integrated manufacturing workflow allows us to manage the entire lifecycle of your project—from initial CAD design and CNC machining to precision finishing and bulk anodizing services.

-We partner with certified finishing facilities that adhere to strict military specifications (MIL-A-8625 Type III) and commercial standards.
+We partner with ISO certified anodizing service facilities that adhere to strict military specifications (MIL-A-8625 Type III) and commercial standards.
 Our quality control ensures:

 - Dimensional Accuracy: We account for the 50/50 growth/penetration ratio of the coating to ensure threaded holes and critical mating surfaces remain within tolerance after processing.